 In 2012, Ambatovy, in partnership with the Government of Madagascar, created the SIF, with a total value of US\$ 25 million to be used for social and infrastructure projects for the benefit of the local population.
-These projects have been identified in collaboration with our local communities and Malagasy authorities, and are managed in accordance with Ambatovy's procurement and purchasing policies.
-By the end of 2018, ten of the 17 SIF projects were completed, five are ongoing, and two were suspended during the year (please see Appendix 3 for a full listing of the 17 SIF projects).
+These projects have been identified in collaboration with local communities and Malagasy authorities, and are managed in accordance with Ambatovy's procurement and purchasing policies.
+By the end of 2019, 13 of the 17 SIF projects were either completed or had been halted, and four are still ongoing (please see Appendix 3 for a full listing of the 17 SIF projects).

-Some highlights of SIF progress in 2018 include:
+Some highlights of SIF progress in 2019 include: